Medical School Loans: Compare Federal and Private Options

-If you are attending medical school, chances are you’re going to have to borrow money to pay for the cost of tuition.
+If you are attending medical school, chances are you’re going to have to borrow money through medical school loans to pay for the cost of tuition.

-If you qualify, you should always use federal financial aid first to pay for medical school costs.
-That’s because federal loans typically have lower interest rates, they provide many repayment choices including income-driven options, and they give some medical professionals the chance to have their loans forgiven.
+You should always use federal financial aid first to pay for medical school costs.
+That’s because federal loans typically have lower rates, they provide many repayment choices including income-driven options, and some medical professionals will have the chance to have their loans forgiven.

 Unfortunately, there are limits on the amount of federal aid available and many medical school students hit those limits while attending school, so borrowing from private lenders may be necessary to cover the full costs of med school.